wrasdf/ops-kube-crossplane-terraform/README.md

 ### Issus
-- add `writeConnectionSecretToRef` in Composition resource failed for workspace resource.
+- add `writeConnectionSecretToRef` in Composition resource will cause workspace could not be created.
-- `ToCompositeFieldPath` in patches of Composition resource seems not working as expected.
+- `ToCompositeFieldPath` in patches of Composition resource not showing the output status.

 ### Known limits (01/05/2023)